marysolei/Interview-Preparation/README.md

  There are two types of graph searches: **a)** Breadth Frist Search (BFS) **b)** Depth First Search (DFS).

-  **DFS:** In this search we start at root and explore each branch completely before moving to the next branch.
+  **DFS:** In this search, we start at the root and explore each branch completely before moving to the next branch.
 So we go deep and then we go wide.

-   **BFS:** We start at root and explore each neighbor and then we go to the next step.
+   **BFS:** We start at the root and explore each neighbor and then we go to the next step.
 So we go wide and then we go deep.

  **Bidirectional Search:** In this type of graph search we run two BFSs from the source node to the destination node.
 When these two searches collide then there is a path.
     The bidirectional search is faster than a single BFS, why?
     Imagine we start at node S and the destination is node D. The distance between these two nodes is t nodes, and each node has at most k neighbors.
-Using a BFS, for each step we have k nodes, if we have t steps we have k^t nodes.
-Using a bidirectional search the distance from each node will be t/2 so the total steps will be 2*(k^(t/2)), so the time complexity is O(k^(t/2) which is faster than the BFS method with complexity of O(k^t).
+Using a BFS, for each step we have k nodes if we have t steps we have k^t nodes.
+Using a bidirectional search the distance from each node will be t/2 so the total steps will be 2*(k^(t/2)), so the time complexity is O(k^(t/2) which is faster than the BFS method with a complexity of O(k^t).